{{article.title}}

 Electricity produced by renewable energy is the best way to decarbonise energy use in the sectors that cause the majority of greenhouse gases.
 These are mainly in transport, construction and industry.

 The construction sector accounts for 40% of total energy consumption, 75% of which is produced with fossil fuels, mainly for heating.
-For this reason we are working to offer our customers digital solutions for their installations and energy consumption.
-From Endesa X we offer smart devices to efficiently manage heating, installation of solar panels and charging points for electric vehicles.
+That's why we are working to offer our customers digital solutions for their installations and energy consumption.
+Endesa X offers smart devices to efficiently manage heating, installation of solar panels and charging points for electric vehicles.

-Companies in the industrial sector that transform raw materials into consumer products, must also focus on reducing greenhouse gas emissions.
-Direct electrification of industrial processes will need to reach 37% by 2030 and 46% by 2050 to meet European targets.
+In order to meet European objectives, direct electrification of industrial processes needs to reach 37% by 2030 and 46% by 2050.
 This can be achieved by changing the fuel used in industrial processes such as iron and steel through the use of electric arc furnaces.
 In sectors that are difficult to electrify, indirect electrification with green hydrogen or e-fuels may be used.

 The electrification of end-uses will have to rely on generation of increasingly decarbonised energy, with the share of renewable energy increasing to 60% by 2030 and 84% by 2050.
-For this reason we are making a great effort to develop renewable energy parks and to digitalise the network.
-We aim to be a 100% decarbonised company by 2040.
+A total of 80% of our peninsular energy production is already emission-free and by 2040 we will be a fully decarbonised company.

 Another way to decarbonise the economy is with indirect electrification.
 For those “hard-to-shrink” sectors, such as aviation and long-distance shipping green hydrogen can be produced from renewable electricity and thus carbon neutral fuels in gas or liquid form.